-Do note however that this is so you can achieve results to get tenderloin that can be sliced.
-If you want to make pulled pork loin then you will need it to firm up a bit more.
-For this we want to achieve an internal temperature of 205°F/96°C, which will require wrapping it in foil halfway and smoking for two further hours.
+Do note however that this is so you can achieve results to get loin that can be sliced.
+If you want to make pulled pork then you will need it to firm up a bit more.
+For this we want to achieve an internal temperature of 203°F/95°C, which will require wrapping it in foil halfway and smoking for two further hours.

 If you do choose to cook it for pulled pork then after two hours apply some BBQ sauce to it and use two layers of aluminum foil to wrap it.
 Add a little apple juice too to help ensure it doesn’t lose too much moisture.
 Continue at 225°F and leave it for a couple more hours before hitting that golden 205°F.

-This stage of adding foil is important because as the loin reaches higher temperatures, it will start to dry out.
+This stage of adding foil is important because as the loin reaches higher temperatures, it will start to dry out (this is why some people prefer to use stuffing in smoked pork loin).
 Having a couple of linings of foil around it helps recycle the juices and keep them absorbed in the meat.
 Just be careful when you remove it from your smoker: The foil will be hot, and there will be hot juices flowing between the sheets of foil.
 The results will be worth it though as the pork will shred easily and go great in buns or sandwiches, doused in BBQ sauce.

 Make sure you use a good digital meat thermometer for this.
 If you don’t have one already then they’re not expensive and worth the investment.

 If you happen to use a larger loin then you might need to adjust smoking times a little, but not too much.
-Pork tenderloins tend to get bigger in length only, so often don’t take a lot longer.
+Pork loin tends to get bigger in length only, so often don’t take a lot longer.

 If you decide that you’re going to use the pork for slicing then I recommend brining the meat overnight to help keep the meat moist.
 Some people prefer to inject, which you can do at relatively short notice, but for me this can be a bit inconsistent.
 Brining tends to ensure a more thorough and consistent treatment of the meat.

-See, pork tenderloin is similar to chicken breast in the way that it’s a very lean type of meat.
-When it comes to smoking this can be problematic as its low fat content can lead it to drying out easily.
+See, pork loin is similar to chicken breast in the way that it’s a very lean type of meat.
+When it comes to smoking this can be problematic as its low fat content can lead it to dry out easily.

 The magic ingredient here is salt, with its sodium content being the real key.
 Sodium helps tenderize meat by breaking down its proteins.

-So you now you know why you should brine your meat, it’s time to learn how.
+So now you know why you should brine your meat, it’s time to learn how.

 The only thing you need to remember is the best ratio of salt to water to use, which is one tablespoon of salt for every cup of water.

-Just remember that you’ll need to use enough water to be able to submerge your tenderloin in a large bowl or container.
+Just remember that you’ll need to use enough water to be able to submerge your loin in a large bowl or container.

-Put the water in the bowl first (not the meat), and add the correct amount amount of salt in line with our magic ratio.
-Mix the salt in until dissolved before then gently placing your pork tenderloin in the bowl.
+Put the water in the bowl first (not the meat), and add the correct amount of salt in line with our magic ratio.
+Mix the salt in until dissolved before then gently placing your pork loin in the bowl.

 Place the bowl in the refrigerator and leave to brine for two hours.
 You can leave it for longer if you wish, but two hours should be enough for the salt to work its magic on the pork’s protein.

-While having some fat content in tenderloin is important because that’s what provides a lot of the flavors when smoking, however it’s not uncommon for cuts of meat to carry excess fat.
+While having some fat content in loin is important because that’s what provides a lot of the flavors when smoking, it’s not uncommon for cuts of meat to carry excess fat.
 We want to get rid of this, and luckily it’s really easy to do for pork loin.